NataliaBlueCloud/traffic-latency-simulator/README.md

 # R-simmer MAN traffic simulator with latency percentiles

-The Traffic Latency Simulator is a project that aims to analyze the end-to-end delays in a metro network topology, based on the packet size distribution and network load.
-The code provides two different approaches to calculating the delays: using a simmer simulation with an M/G/1 queueing model, and a theoretical delay calculation.
+The MAN Traffic Simulator is a project that aims to analyze the end-to-end delays in a metro network topology, based on the packet size distribution and network load.
+The code provides two different approaches to calculating the delays: using a simmer simulation with an M/G/1 queueing model, and a theoretical delay calculation.r

 This repository contains scripts for simulating traffic latency.
 1. the script **simulation_MM1_Milano.ipynb** has the short test M/M/1, M/G/1, G/G/1;